yaikobzeray/dev-journal/activity_log.md

 Explored gRPC-web for the Flutter web client.
 Requires an Envoy proxy or grpc-web-proxy to translate HTTP/1.1.

 *Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*

+## [DOCKER] Thursday, 04 April 2024 — Entry 1

+Wrote a multi-stage Dockerfile for the Django app.
+Final image is under 120MB using python:3.12-slim.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*